Last Updated on 28 October, 2023

 Considering that London is Europe’s largest city, it can get overwhelming when it comes to planning your visit to London.
 However, do not fear!

-This London 3 day itinerary will come guides you through all the must-see London sights plus you get to see where local Londoners hang out too.
+This London 3-day itinerary will guide you through all the must-see London sights plus you get to see where local Londoners hang out too.

 I have also shared tips on how to save money when visiting London so if you are thinking London is too expensive, there are ways to do London on literally any budget.

-The guide below provides information about the top must-see tourist attractions in London, as well as general tips on getting around this dynamic metropolis.
+The guide below provides information about the top must-see tourist attractions in London, including the many must see London Landmarks as well as general tips on getting around this dynamic metropolis.